likaiucas/OBM/README.md

 Our runnable environments:
  `pytorch 1.7.0, CUDA 11.1`

+### Dataset
+Downloads training images and test images from [BONAI].
+We newly added building segementation label in our newly launched dataset which are avaliable with [Huizhou] together.

 ### Installation

 NOTE: Please follow the installation of [BONAI] and the early edition of [MMdetection].

 <!-- USAGE EXAMPLES -->